-

 - N. N. Yakovlev

-The strong and vivid image of Ivan Petrovich is still before our eyes; it is still difficult to come to terms with the bitterness that this is only an image, that Ivan Petrovich himself is gone.
-Having become a director, Ivan Petrovich did not seek to derive any special benefit from this for himself; he divided the director’s apartment into two parts and kept the worst one for himself; for example, he did not seek additional allocations for his assistants.
-He was a remarkably bright, original and richly gifted person.
+The strong and vivid image of Ivan Petrovich is still fresh in all our minds; it is still difficult to come to terms with the bitterness that this is only an image, that Ivan Petrovich himself is gone.
+Upon becoming director, Ivan Petrovich did not seek to derive any special benefit from this position for himself; he divided the director’s apartment into two parts and kept the worse one for himself; nor did he, for example, pursue additional appropriations for his assistants.
+He was a remarkably bright, original and richly gifted personality.